graphcommerce-org/graphcommerce/docs/Magento 2 PWA as a library.md

 The UI library is (as expected) super limited and is a custom solution once again.
 It doesn't offer a good default and it will require beautification before we can even begin to start using it.
-I'd call the solution Naive.
+I'd call the solution naive.

 ## Technical